coosalodge/history-book/contents/timeline.md

 ## 1929

 ## 1930
 * June 17 - Cherokee Lodge #50 is founded.
-They become the first lodge chartered south of the Mason Dixon Line.
+They become the first lodge chartered in the Deep South.

 ## 1931
 * Cherokee performs its first induction at Camp Andrews.